 Endometriosis is a disorder in which the tissue that forms the lining of your uterus grows outside of your uterine cavity.
 The lining is called the endometrium.
 Learn the…

 Gonorrhea is a sexually transmitted disease that affects warm, moist areas of the body.
 Early symptoms include pain when urinating and discharge.

 Cancer of the uterine endometrium, or endometrial cancer, is a type of cancer that starts in the inner lining of your uterus called the endometrium.

 Dysfunctional uterine bleeding (DUB) is a condition that affects nearly every woman at some point in her life.
 Also called abnormal uterine bleeding (AUB), DUB is a…

 A low platelet count, or thrombocytopenia, can range from mild to severe, depending on the cause.
-The symptoms can sometimes include severe bleeding.
+Some people may experience severe bleeding, while others may not have…

 When your platelets don't function properly, it is known as a platelet function disorder.
 "Acquired" platelet function disorders may be caused by medications, diseases…

 Hemophilia is an inherited bleeding disorder in which you lack or have low levels of clotting factors.
 This keeps your blood from clotting.